-- you are discharged, not merely moved to an alternative care center; - the day your benefits from your former plan run out; or - the 92nd day after you become a member of this Plan, whichever happens first.
+• you are discharged, not merely moved to an alternative care center;

+- the day your benefits from your former plan run out; or - the 92nd day after you become a member of this Plan, whichever happens first.

-participation in the FEHB Program in whole or in part, or if OPM orders an enrollment change, this continuation of coverage provision does not apply.
+These provisions apply only to the benefits of the hospitalized person.
+If your plan terminates participation in the FEHB Program in whole or in part, or if OPM orders an enrollment change, this continuation of coverage provision does not apply.
 In such cases, the hospitalized family member's benefits under the new plan begin on the effective date of enrollment.

+You need prior Plan approval for certain serivces

-Since your primary care physician arranges most referrals to specialists and inpatient hospitalization, the pre-service claim approval process only applies to care shown under Other services.
+Since your primary care provider arranges most referrals to specialists and inpatient hospitalization, the pre-service claim approval process only applies to care shown under Other services.

 It is the Member's responsibility to ensure a Prior Authorization has been obtained when required.
 If Prior Authorization is not received prior to the date of service and/or receipt of supplies, your Provider should contact GHC-SCW's Care Management Department for a determination of Medical Necessity.

 You must get prior approval for certain services.
 Failure to obtain Prior Authorization when required may result in the Member receiving a reduction in or no Benefit.

+Inpatient hospital admission

 Precertification is the process by which - prior to your inpatient hospital admission - we evaluate the medical necessity of your proposed stay and the number of days required to treat your condition.

+Other services

-Your primary care physician has authority to refer you for most services.
+Your primary care provider has authority to refer you for most services.
 For certain services, however, your physician must obtain prior approval from us.
 Before giving approval, we consider if the service is covered, medically necessary, and follows generally accepted medical practice.
-You must obtain authorization for services such as, but not limited to: Transplants Inpatient hospital services Inpatient and transitional Mental Health services Inpatient and transitional Substance Abuse services Outpatient surgical/non-surgical services Outpatient surgical/non-surgical services The following outpatient diagnostic and therapeutic services: MRI, MRA, CT/CAT and PET Inpatient maternity care Home Health Agency services Skilled Nursing Facility services Orthopedic and Prosthetic devices Durable Medical Equipment End of Life (Hospice) services Surgical Infertility services Surgical and/or Non-Surgical treatment of Temporomandibular Joint (TMJ) syndrome.
+You must obtain authorization for services such as, but not limited to:

+- Transplants

+- Inpatient hospital services

+- Inpatient and transitional Mental Health services

+- Inpatient and transitional Substance Abuse services

+- Outpatient surgical/non-surgical services

+- The following outpatient diagnostic and therapeutic services: MRI, MRA, CT/CAT and PET

+- Inpatient maternity care

+- Home Health Agency services

+- Skilled Nursing Facility services

+- Orthopedic and Prosthetic devices

+- · Durable Medical Equipment

+- End of Life (Hospice) services

+- Outpatient Rehabilitative Therapy (physical therapy, occupational therapy, speech therapy, vision therapy)

+- · All inpatient Mental Health and AODA services

+- Surgical Infertility services

+- Surgical and/or Non-Surgical treatment of Temporomandibular Joint (TMJ) syndrome.
 A written prior authorization is required for the initial acquisition of an intraoral splint.

+- · All Accidental Injury dental procedures

+- Oral surgery services

+- · Specialist care

+- Breast reduction mammoplasty

+- · Plastic surgery

-All Accidental Injury dental procedures Oral surgery services Specialist care Breast reduction mammoplasty Plastic surgery Bariatric surgery for morbid obesity
+- · Bariatric surgery for morbid obesity

 - Growth Hormone Therapy (GHT)

 - · Prescription drugs not included in the GHC-SCW formulary

 - Experimental, Investigational or unproven services

 - · Injectable medications

 - Enteral or specialized nutritional support